merly-ai/MP-CodeCheckBin-Windows/README.md

 ```

 When run successfully, MPCC will display information that looks similar to the following screen.
-This shows the progress of MPCC extracting the code DNA from the training data.
+This shows the progress of MPCC extracting the code DNA from the training model.

 <img width="769" alt="launch1" src="https://user-images.githubusercontent.com/92695077/168645632-5d1c34bd-9276-422b-918b-a201634c116b.png">